Sulstice/cocktail-shaker/README.md

 Installation
 ==================

-Cocktail Shaker runs on Python 3.3+ and depends on RDKit version (Make sure you have this installed!).
+cocktail-shaker runs on Python 3.3+ and depends on RDKit version (make sure you have this installed!).

 To install RDKit, set up an environment through this:

 ``` $ conda install -q -c rdkit rdkit ```

-Cocktail Shaker can be installed either via \`pip\`:
+cocktail-shaker can be installed either via \`pip\`:

 `` ` pip install cocktail-shaker``\`